 Automation is one of the best ways to ensure consistency and efficiency in your production process.
 However, you need the right hardware and software to make it work for you.

-The Ideal Design Elements for An Automated Batch Production Scale
+Ideal Design Elements for An Automated Weigh Batching System

 Ideally, an automated batch weighing scale will integrate connections, valves, process control software, a load cell, and relay hardware into a single system that is then incorporated into a scheme designed to deliver the varied ingredients to a container in which those ingredients will be blended.